Tashard Choice

-Tashard J. Choice (born November 20, 1984) is a former American football running back in the National Football League for the Dallas Cowboys, Washington Redskins, Buffalo Bills and the Indianapolis Colts.
-He played college football at Georgia Tech.
+Tashard J. Choice (born November 20, 1984) is an American football coach and former player who currently serves as the running backs coach for the Detroit Lions of the National Football League (NFL).
+He played college football for the Georgia Tech Yellow Jackets.

 Choice began his collegiate career at the University of Oklahoma but transferred to Georgia Tech in 2005.
 Choice played high school football for Lovejoy High School, in Lovejoy, Georgia where he recorded 40 career all-purpose touchdowns.
 Choice graduated with a degree in History, Technology and Society in December 2007, and earned All-Big 12 Academic Honor Roll in 2004 along with All-ACC Academic Honor Roll in 2005-2006.
 He signed a two-year, $6 million deal with the Cowboys.

-After his playing career, Choice took on various assistant coaching jobs for the Cowboys, North Texas, and Georgia Tech.
-He is currently the running backs coach at Texas.
+After his playing career, Choice took on various assistant coaching jobs for the Cowboys, North Texas, Georgia Tech, and Texas.
+He is currently the running backs coach for the Detroit Lions.

-Early years
+Early life

-Choice attended Lovejoy High School where he played running back.
-As a senior, he registered 129 carries for 1,200 rushing yards, 600 receiving yards, 15 rushing touchdowns and 2 receiving touchdowns.
+Choice attended Lovejoy High School, where he played running back.
+As a senior, he registered 129 carries for 1,200 rushing yards, 600 receiving yards, 15 rushing touchdowns and two receiving touchdowns.
 He dislocated his right shoulder in a November contest, but did not miss any games.
 He received All-Southern Crescent, All-state and the Daily's Southern Crescent Offensive Player of the Year honors.
 The school retired his No. 2 jersey in 2007.